-Bishop Road School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2021; Part 3)
+Bishop Road School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (202; Part 3)

 - This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
-References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - All recruitment materials will include reference to Bishop Road School's commitment to safeguarding and promoting the wellbeing of learners.
+References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - Also including undertaking online safety checks on shortlisted candidates.
+Undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - All recruitment materials will include reference to Bishop Road School's commitment to safeguarding and promoting the wellbeing of learners.